SiddharthPalod/Emocon/README.md

 Note: You do not need to train the model (but I have provided all the codes if you want to), as it is already present in the repo.
 To use the application, just follow the installation steps.

 ## Building Dataset
-In the directory `./model/dataset`, the main dataset file is `mainDataset.csv` (Note dataset is stored as a zip file) which has combined two most commonly used emotion detection datasets: fer2013 (already in CSV form) and CK+ (Extended Cohn-Kanade Dataset) (I have provided code to convert images from each folder to CSV format of fer2013 and you can see `output.csv` for reference).
+In the directory `./model/dataset`, the main dataset file is `mainDataset.csv` (Note dataset is stored as a 'zip file') which has combined two most commonly used emotion detection datasets: fer2013 (already in CSV form) and CK+ (Extended Cohn-Kanade Dataset) (I have provided code to convert images from each folder to CSV format of fer2013 and you can see `output.csv` for reference).

 These datasets have been trained with greyscale images of dimension 48x48 pixels.
 Utilized libraries like: